 Presenter(s): Terry W. Bell

 51% of electric motor failures are due to bearing damage and failure.
 Potential causes of bearing damage leading to failure include inadequate lubrication, mechanical issues, heat, bearing current, and contamination.
 Prevention of bearing damage will extend motor life.
-This webinar will walk you through the typical causes of damage, identifying a possible failure, and maximizing the motor's life by preventing premature bearing failure.
+This on-demand webinar walks you through the typical causes of damage, identifying a possible failure, and maximizing the motor's life by preventing premature bearing failure.

 Presenter(s): Alex Vitou, Mathew Wolford

 Couplings are a critical part of many power transmission systems.
-Yet, best practices for maximizing coupling life are often neglected.
-This webinar will look at common failure modes of elastomeric couplings and best practices, including proper selection, troubleshooting, and preventive maintenance to keep your system from coming un-coupled.
+Yet best practices for maximizing coupling life are often neglected.
+This on-demand webinar looks at common failure modes of elastomeric couplings and best practices, including proper selection, troubleshooting, and preventive maintenance, to keep your system from coming uncoupled.

 Presenter(s): Richard R. Schaefer

 Advancements in motor design make extreme efficiencies possible.
-In this webinar, we will discuss how to select the right motor technology to reach the efficiencies needed in your applications.
+In this on-demand webinar, we discuss how to select the right motor technology to reach the efficiencies needed in your applications.

 Presenter(s): Marcus Orders

 The dilemma for many end users of DC motors in industry today is “Repair, replace, rewind, or buy new?”
-This webinar will help answer that question by looking at the advantages of choosing a power dense, low profile DC motor to meet the demands of your application.
+This on-demand webinar helps answer that question by looking at the advantages of choosing a power-dense, low-profile DC motor to meet the demands of your application.

 Presenter(s): George Weihrauch

-Join Plant Services as we discuss the current issues of motor sizing that can affect a user’s installed motor base and the motors that have yet to be bought.
-We will provide an in-depth overview of correctly specifying a motor is more than just horsepower rating, there are several other key characteristics to account for.
+Join us as we discuss the current issues of motor sizing that can affect a user’s installed motor base and the motors that have yet to be bought.
+We also provide an in-depth overview of why correctly specifying a motor is more than just horsepower rating, there are several other key characteristics to account for.

 Presenter(s): Bobby Bowen

-Attend this informative webcast and walk away with key takeaways that will help your business prevent premature bearing failure which could result in high maintenance costs or worse – facility downtime.
+Watch this informative on-demand webinar and walk away with key information that will help your business prevent premature bearing failure, which could result in high maintenance costs or worse – facility downtime.
 Join us as we discuss the causes, effects, and proper prevention techniques to protect your motor from stray shaft currents.

 Presenter(s): Charles Dix